pashonic/SonarQube_AWS_Demo/README.md

 ### Updating Sonarqube.

-Implementing and testing changes can be done both locally and in AWS.
+* Implementing and testing changes can be done both locally and in AWS.

-Engineers would duplicate the production database and test it against the new AMI.
+* Engineers would duplicate the production database and test it against the new AMI.

-Updating would simply involved updating the existing CF instance with the new AMI.
+* Updating would simply involved updating the existing CF instance with the new AMI.

-There will be downtime during the update process (1-2 minutes)
+* There will be downtime during the update process (1-2 minutes)

 ### Sonar crashes.

 If sonar or the server crashes the ELB will mark instance and unhealthy and Autoscaling group will replace instance.
-There will be downtime (3-5 minutes)
+There will be downtime (3-5 minutes).

 ### Developer wants to run local version of Sonar.